 - Talking on handheld phones, texting, checking social media, taking photos, or using apps while driving can be distracting and contribute to accidents.
 Even hands-free phone calls can be distracting and contribute to accidents.

-- Trying to eat meals, drink coffee, or handle food while driving takes attention away from the road and often requires taking hands off the steering wheel.
+- Trying to eat meals, drink coffee, or handle food while driving takes attention away from the road and often requires taking one’s hands off the steering wheel.

-- Applying makeup, shaving, fixing hair, or other grooming activities while driving creates dangerous distractions that can lead to serious accidents.
+- Applying makeup, shaving, fixing hair, or performing other grooming activities while driving creates dangerous distractions that can lead to serious accidents.

 - Conversations with passengers, dealing with children in the backseat, or turning around to address passenger needs can distract drivers from the road.